jkunimune/Djastiz/en-Specification.md

 ## Vocabulary

-Oltilip has 426 basic roots, drawn from Chinese, Italic, Germanic, Indo-Iranian, Atlantic-Congo, Malayo-Polynesian, Esperanto, and onomotopoetic lexicons.
-The source languages were selected and weighted in order to give the most mnemonic value to the greatest number of people.
+Oltilip has 426 basic roots, drawn from Chinese, Italic, Germanic, Indo-Iranian, Atlantic-Congo, Malayo-Polynesian, Esperanto, and onomatopoetic lexicons.
+The source languages were selected and weighted in order to give the most mnemonic value to the greatest number of people while remaining neutral.
 While these root words cover many concepts, with only 426, there are inevitably many lexical gaps and ambiguities.
 These are filled with Oltilip's morphological derivation system.
 New words are derived in three main ways: _inversion_, _compounds_, _affixes_, and _loans_.

 ### Inversion